nickhs/serve-locally/README.md

 Express middleware.

-When defined, takes requests and checks the configured root folder for matching JSON responses based on the path given and file path.
+When defined, takes requests and checks the configured root folder for matching JSON responses based on the url path and files/folders in the root folder.

-Responds with the JSON response in matching files.
+Responds with the JSON response in matching file.

 ## Installation